SiameseNorm: Breaking the Barrier to Reconciling Pre/Post-Norm: Conclusion

-In this work, we propose \textbf{SiameseNorm}, a straightforward yet effective modification to the Transformer residual architecture that unifies the optimization stability of Pre-Norm with the representational capacity of Post-Norm.
-By decoupling $\LN$ schemes with negligible overhead, SiameseNorm enhances performance while preserving robustness.
+In this work, we propose \textbf{SiameseNorm}, a simple yet effective modification to the Transformer residual architecture that combines the optimization stability of Pre-Norm with the stronger representational capacity of Post-Norm.
+By decoupling $\LN$ pathways with negligible overhead, SiameseNorm improves performance while maintaining robust optimization.
+We view this approach as a promising foundation for future theoretical and empirical studies on multi-stream residual architecture design.

-Despite these promising results, we acknowledge two primary limitations in our current study.
-First, the performance gains on certain downstream tasks are not as pronounced as the significant reductions observed in pre-training perplexity.
-Second, we observe a more significant emergence of ``massive activations''~\citep{massiveactivations} compared to conventional baseline architectures.
-This indicates that there is still significant optimization space for the proposed architecture to fully unleash its potential.

-We envision this approach as a solid foundation for future theoretical and empirical exploration into multi-stream paradigms and residual architecture designs.